cmkobel/CompareM2/README.md

 ## Usage by examples
 Make a directory with the assembly-files you want to investigate with assemblycomparator2.
 Go into that directory in the terminal, and run the command `assemblycomparator2`.
-Assemblycomparator2 will then create a sub-directory, named results_ac2/, containing a plethora of analyses.
+Assemblycomparator2 will then create a sub-directory, named results_ac2/ containing a plethora of analysis results.

   - Execute a 'dry run'.
 That is, to show which jobs will run, without submitting any.